Create a Knowledge Base in 5 Steps

 The exact ways in which an internal knowledge base is accessed and used depends on the company’s specific setup.
 Though once employees do have easy access to their knowledge base, and a nice time navigating it, those pesky repeat questions disappear and people generally perform their jobs more effectively.

-Step 4: Find your in-house Subject Matter Experts
+Step 4: Find your in-house subject matter experts

 In any organization, there are individuals who possess incredibly specialized knowledge, the so-called subject matter expert (SME).